IanGiraffe/time-tracker/README.md

 The server starts on `http://127.0.0.1:8765` by default, keeps the collector running in the background, and exposes a dashboard for summaries and per-event edits.
 Override the port, host, or sampling cadence with `--help`.

 Prefer to start it without touching a terminal?
 Double-click `start_dashboard.pyw` from the project root (or create a desktop shortcut to it).
 The script bootstraps the Python path, runs the collector + API, and opens your browser automatically.

+From the Overview tab you can now assign a browser tab or application to a project.
+Once assigned, new activity for that window/app is automatically rolled into the project totals shown alongside the daily summary.

 ## Roadmap